Taisiia Onofriichuk

 Taisiia Andriivna Onofriichuk (Таїсія Андріївна Онофрійчук; born 26 May 2008) is a Ukrainian rhythmic gymnast.
-She is the 2025 European all-around champion, the first Ukrainian European Champion since 1997, as well as the 2024 European hoop bronze medalist and the 2023 Junior World clubs silver medalist.
+She is the 2025 European all-around champion, the first Ukrainian European Champion since 1997, as well as the 2024 European hoop bronze medalist and the 2026 Rhythmic Gymnastics World Championships gold medalist in the hoop final.
+She won the silver medal at the 2023 Junior World clubs final.
 She represented Ukraine at the 2024 Summer Olympics in the women's rhythmic individual all-around, where she qualified for the final and finished in 9th place.

 On national level, she is a two-time (2024, 2025) Ukrainian all-around champion.

 Career

 Junior

 In 2022, Onofriichuk competed at the Junior European Championships in Tel Aviv, Israel.
 She finished fourth with her teammates, and individually, she placed seventh in the hoop final and eighth in the ribbon final.
 Later that year, she won the junior all-around gold medal at the Aeon Cup held in Tokyo, Japan.

 In July 2023, Onofriichuk competed at the Junior World Championships in Cluj-Napoca.
 She won a silver medal with the clubs behind Poland's Liliana Lewińska, the first-ever medal for Ukraine at the Junior World Championships.
 She was also fourth in the team competition, sixth with the hoop, and eighth with the ribbon.
 She once again competed at the Aeon Cup in Japan along with her teammates Viktoriia Onopriienko and Polina Karika.
 There, she won the silver medal in the junior all-around behind Germany's Lada Pusch.